samclane/promptflow/docs/nodes.md

 Allows the flowchart to make HTTP requests.
 Double-click the node to edit the request type (GET, POST, etc), the URL, and the request body. **The `state.result` will be put into the `json` parameter.**

 ![image](../screenshots/docs/http_options.png)

+### JSONHttpRequest

+Parses a url from `state.result` and makes a request.
+Double-click the node to edit the url key.

 (RandomNumber)=